Overcoming Oversmoothness in Graph Convolutional Networks via Hybrid Scattering Networks: Theory of Hybrid Scattering Networks

 for all $w\in\nbh_{\underline{v}}^{d-t_{i+1}}\setminus U_{t_{i+1}}$, under the assumption that these results are true for $i$.
 Since $\bZ^{i+1}=\bPsi_{k_{i+1}} \sigma\big(\bZ^i\big)$ and $\sigma$ is increasing and therefore injective, it suffices to show that these results are preserved under multiplication by a wavelet matrix $\bPsi_{k_{i+1}}=\bP^{2^{k_{i+1}-1}} - \bP^{2^{k_{i+1}}}$.
-This can be verified using Lemma~\ref{thm:lem-onion} (with $\sigma(\bZ^i)$ in place of $\btX$) and the inductive hypothesis. \end{proof}
+This can be verified using Lemma~\ref{thm:lem-onion-new} (with $\sigma(\bZ^i)$ in place of $\btX$) and the inductive hypothesis. \end{proof}

-\begin{rem} In the proof of Theorem~\ref{thm:main-2}, for the sake of concreteness, we chose $\bTheta=\mathbf{I}_n$ and $p$ such that $|p|=\sum_{j=1}^m2^{k_i}=d$.
-However, inspecting the proof we see that we may choose $p$ to be any path with $|p|\geq d$ and also that the choice of $\boldsymbol{\Theta}$ does not matter as long as $\bTheta$ is invertible.
-In particular, if the entries of $\bTheta$ are generated i.i.d.\ at random from a continuous probability distribution, the conclusions of the theorem will hold with probability one (see e.g. \cite{Rudelson_invertibilityof}).
-We also note that both Theorems \ref{thm:main-1} and \ref{thm:main-2} may be extended to the case where the update rule features a bias term $\mathbf{B}$ as in Eq.~\ref{eq:gcn-mod} and \ref{eq:scat-mod} since the mapping $\mathbf{X}\rightarrow\mathbf{X}+\mathbf{B}$ is injective. \end{rem}
+\begin{rem} In the proof of Theorem~\ref{thm:main-2-new}, for the sake of concreteness, we chose $\bTheta=\Id_n$ and $p$ such that $|p|=\sum_{j=1}^m2^{k_i}=d$.
+However, inspecting the proof we see that our analysis may also be extended to paths with $|p|\geq d$ and also that the choice of $\boldsymbol{\Theta}$ does not matter as long as $\bTheta$ is invertible.
+In particular, if the entries of $\bTheta$ are generated i.i.d.\ at random from a continuous probability distribution, the conclusions of the theorem will hold with probability one\cite{Rudelson_invertibilityof}.
+We also note that Theorems \ref{thm:main-1-new} and \ref{thm:main-2-new} may be extended to the case where the update rule features a bias term $\bB$ as in Eq.~\ref{eq:gcn-mod} and \ref{eq:scat-mod} since $\bX\rightarrow\bX+\bB$ is injective. \end{rem}

-In Appendix~\ref{sec:apx-mod-main-2}, we will also present a modified version of Theorem~\ref{thm:main-2}, where the assumption on coincidental correspondence is replaced by an assumption on the (generalized) path between the structural differences and the investigated node.